ancient-cat/cam11/README.md

 This camera library is made to draw in a viewport.
 The viewport is any rectangular area of the screen, or it can cover the whole screen, which is the default.
-You can choose whether to apply clipping to the viewport (using the Löve scissor) when attaching the camera.
 This viewport is always defined in screen coordinates.
+You can choose whether to apply clipping to the viewport (using the Löve scissor) when attaching the camera; by default, it only clips when the viewport is not set to cover the whole screen.

 There seems to be some confusion when defining coordinate systems.